 Treating Hepatitis B with Baraclude

-Baraclude is a nucleoside analog (antiviral products preventing viral replication in the infected cell), treating the hepatitis B virus infection.
-It is used to treat chronic hepatitis B, preventing the virus from multiplying and infecting new liver cells and reduces the amount of hepatitis B virus in the blood.
+Baraclude is a nucleoside analog (antiviral product preventing viral replication in the infected cell), that treats the hepatitis B virus infection.
+It is used to treat chronic hepatitis B, preventing the virus from multiplying and infecting new liver cells and reducing the amount of hepatitis B virus in the blood.

 If you are pregnant, planning to become pregnant, or are breastfeeding, ask your doctor if you are allergic to Baraclude before using it and learn the benefits and risks of using Baraclude while pregnant.
 Do not breastfeed while taking Baraclude, it is not known if Baraclude is found in breast milk.

 Tell your doctor if you have HIV or AIDS, Kidney disease, Liver disease, and if you have had a liver transplant.
 Also, let your doctor know if you are taking prescription and/or over-the-counter medications, vitamins, minerals, and herbal products.

 What you should know before you take Baraclude

 - Baraclude may be caused by lactic acidosis and/or severe Liver symptoms.

 - It should be taken on an empty stomach at least 2 hours before or after eating.
 Best results if taken at the same time each day.

 - Taking Baraclude will not prevent you from passing hepatitis B to other people through unprotected sex or sharing of needles.

 - Baraclude may cause dizziness and will worsen if alcohol or certain medicines is consumed.